tonihele/OpenKeeper/README.md

       - [ ] Animation data is perfect, but our implementation of the vertex animation distorts the animations and stores too much data (every frame is a key frame)
     - [x] Materials
       - [ ] All materials should exist only once, as JME material file
+      - [ ] EngineTextures.wad needs to be extracted
   - [ ] Maps to our open map format (XML, xstream?) `(***`
   - [ ] Sounds (MP2 is not supported by JME)
     - [x] MP2 decoding